whisperity/llvm-project/README.md

    * Preferably use the `_merged` branch that models both *implicit conversions* and *relatedness*.

+To be able to measure how much functions were matched, a special build, from the `clang-tidy/cppcoreguidelines-avoid-adjacent-arguments-of-same-type/_function-count` branch is needed.
+Building this branch will make the other (normal, ending with `_merged`) branch's functionality broken.

 To run the analysis easily:

  * **Release version `v6.11`** of